lucidsoftware/lucid-programming-competition-2021/problems/MapShortcut/description.md

 0 < Paces <= 100
 0 < Degrees <= 180
 ```
-Number of paces and angle to turn given in the input will always be integers
+Number of paces and angle to turn given in the input will always be integers.
 ### Output Constraints
-The final direction to take will never be exactly 0 degrees or exactly 180 degrees
+The final direction to take will never be exactly 0 degrees or exactly 180 degrees.

-The final number of paces you need to travel will always be greater than 1
+The final number of paces you need to travel will always be greater than 1.
 ## Examples
 ### Input 1
 ```